beamandrew/BNN/README.md

 BNN
 ===

-This repository houses code for the Bayesian neural network project.
-It is under development and the source provided without any warranty.
+This repository houses code for the ongoing Bayesian neural network project.

+This is under development and the source is provided without any warranty.